The Program in Law and Public Affairs (LAPA) at Princeton University is pleased to announce its fellows for the 2018-2019 academic year:

 Jay Butler is an expert in private and public international law.
 His scholarship highlights intersections between corporations and frameworks of global governance and seeks more generally to destabilize long-held, but problematic assumptions in international law.
 He currently teaches International Business Transactions, Contracts, and Extraterritorial Jurisdiction.
 He received his A.B. in History from Harvard University, a B.A. in Jurisprudence from the University of Oxford, where he studied as a Rhodes Scholar, and a J.D. from Yale Law School.
 He served as a law clerk to the president of the International Court of Justice and worked as a legal consultant to the government of Japan.
 At LAPA, he will further explore the corporate origins of the modern state and the implications of this background for current processes of international lawmaking.

 William Forbath is among the nation’s leading legal and constitutional historians.
 His books include Law and the Shaping of the American Labor Movement and the forthcoming The Anti-Oligarchy Constitution.
 He has written dozens of articles, book chapters and essays on subjects like political, social and economic inequality in American constitutional thought and politics – past, present, and future; social and economic rights in the courts, state institutions and social movements of the Southern Hemisphere.
 He received his Ph.D. and J.D. from Yale University and holds an A.B. from Harvard and a B.A. from Cambridge.
 Forbath is on the boards of several local and international public interest and human rights organizations.
-At LAPA, he will hold the Martin and Kathleen Crane/LAPA Fellowship, and pursue his most recent research interest in Jews, law and identity politics in the early twentieth century.
+At LAPA, he will pursue his most recent research interest in Jews, law and identity politics in the early twentieth century.

 Yukiko Koga specializes in the areas of political economy, legal anthropology, history and memory, post-colonial and post-imperial relations, and transnational East Asia (China and Japan).
 She is the author of the award winning, Inheritance of Loss: China, Japan, and the Political Economy of Redemption after Empire (University of Chicago Press, 2016), which explores how the introduction of the market-oriented economy in China created new dynamics concerning the contested yet under-explored past for both Chinese and Japanese.
 She received her Ph.D. in Anthropology from Columbia University, M.A. in Political Science from the Maxwell School of Citizenship and Public Affairs at Syracuse University, and Bachelor of Law from Keio University in Tokyo.
 Her current project examines the generational transmission of unaccounted-for pasts stemming from Japanese imperialism in East Asia within the transnational legal sphere.
 At LAPA, she will work on her book-in-progress, entitled Post-imperial Reckoning: Transnational Legal Redress in East Asia, which is an ethnographic, historical, and legal exploration of a series of collective lawsuits filed by Chinese victims of Japanese imperial violence against the Japanese government and corporations.